wdawson/okta.github.io/_source/quickstart-fragments/dotnet/aspnet4-implicit.md

 exampleDescription: ASP.NET 4.x Web API implicit example
 ---

-## Okta ASP.NET 4.x Web API Quickstart
+## Okta ASP.NET Web API Quickstart

-If you want a full, working example, head over to the [ASP.NET Web API example] repository and follow the readme instructions.
+If you want a full, working example, head over to the [ASP.NET 4.x examples] and follow the `README` instructions.

 ### Create a new Web API project